renanmoreira17/stm32-polyphonic-tunes/README.md

 #### *Esta API foi desenvolvida como trabalho da disciplina de Programação de Sistemas Embarcados da UFMG*
 #### *- Prof. Ricardo de Oliveira Duarte – Departamento de Engenharia Eletrônica*

+# Important!

+This library is importing the HAL library from stm32H7xx, you should change it to match your stm model.
+Access the library source files and change it.

 ## Hardware connections